 It’s crucial to find a professional who will give you “truly independent advice,” Conarchy says.

-4. Using up savings on the down payment
+4. Using up savings on the deposit

 “Some people scrape all their money together to make as large as possible percentage down payment so they don’t have as much back in repayments, but they are picking the wrong poison because they are left with no savings at all,” he says.

 “I’d take paying a little extra on the mortgage any day over not having money for rainy days,” he says.
 “Everyone — especially homeowners — needs to have a rainy-day fund.”

 5. Getting new loans before the deal is closed